 For young pups, crating should be accompanied by frequent bathroom breaks.

 Remember their small bladder?
-Unless you have an easy-to-clean model, messes inside can be a pain to clear up.
+Unless you have an easy-to-clean model, messes inside can be difficult to clear up.

 Make sure you schedule potty breaks, especially at night.